Create a game for the ‘No Internet’ page of Opera GX’s mobile browser with the 2022 Mobile Game Jam!

 Which version of GameMaker should you use?

-You can still use the current GameMaker release (2022.8) and the stable version of Opera GX Mobile to create your jam game if you’re not using the beta versions.
+Using the betas is not mandatory, but it is highly recommended.
+You can use the current GameMaker release (2022.9) and the stable version of Opera GX Mobile to create your jam game.

 The game must incorporate the theme.